 Rule 4: Think small, Act Big or Importance of Mission

-The mission is somewhat the work which will serve a more useful goal.
+The last rule of so good they can’t ignore you summary is about mission.
+Mission is somewhat the work which will serve a more useful goal.
 The mission is an important trait for making a compelling career.

 Before making a mission you have to acquire enough skills or your mission will fail.
 By taking little steps you can know your mission and work towards it.